It is difficult to picture now, but for most of London’s history, the shape of the city was defined by its huge perimeter wall.

 The Roman wall was built predominantly of Kentish ragstone (roughly one million blocks) brought on barges from Maidstone.

 To work out which bit is Roman, look out for the lines of red tiles.
-The Romans included these horizontal lines to keep the wall level over a long stretch.
+The Romans included these horizontal lines to strengthen the structure, possibly as a spirit level during construction or possibly to stop damp rising through the wall.

 This Eastern section of the wall in the Roman period had up to 20 bastions (projecting parts of the wall from which to defend).